People

 Seth Walk – Principal Investigator

-Seth is an Associate Professor in the Department of Microbiology & Immunology at Montana State University.
-His research focuses on infectious diseases, microbial ecology, evolution and population genetics.
+Seth is a Professor in the Department of Microbiology & Cell Biology at Montana State University.
+His research focuses on infectious diseases, microbial ecology of the human gut, evolution and population genetics.

 Email: seth.walk@montana.edu